 If there are particular amenities you believe your loved one would enjoy, many communities offer the option of bringing your loved one along for a visit or guided tour.
 Most facilities will also provide lunch for you and your loved one when you visit, which will give you an idea of the types of foods and portion sizes they provide.

-While each individual has different needs and concerns, and will therefore have specific questions for memory care administrators and staff, below is a list of general questions to help get you started:
+While each individual has different needs and concerns and will have specific questions for memory care administrators and staff.
+Below is a list of general questions to help get you started:

 - What security measures are in place?
 Is there an alarm system?
 Is the community secured 24/7?